Mobile Suit Gundam Thunderbolt: Living Dead Division

-Karla Mitchum is a Zeon scientist involved in the Reuse P. Device (リユース・Ｐ・デバイス, Riyūsu Pī Debaisu) project, developing prosthetics for the Living Dead Division.
-Hoping to secure her dissident father’s release, she serves Zeon with dedication.
+Karla Mitchum is a Zeon scientist involved in the Reuse P. Device (リユース・P・デバイス, Riyūsu Pī Debaisu) project, developing prosthetics for the Living Dead Division.
+Hoping to secure her dissident father's release, she serves Zeon with dedication.
 After Io Fleming kills pilot Hoover, she urges Daryl Lorenz to retaliate.
-Traumatized after witnessing allies die during the Dried Fish’s destruction, she falls into a catatonic state.
+Traumatized after witnessing allies die during the Dried Fishs destruction, she falls into a catatonic state.
 She awakens post-war, but her mental state regresses to adolescence due to the psychological toll.